 Any stress in a calf’s life has a direct impact on immune function, appetite, and lifetime performance.
 If we can castrate, vaccinate, etc. calves while they are still nursing their mothers in a familiar environment, at a younger age, we minimize the stress on that animal.
 The calf has a sustained immune system, healthy appetite, and endures less stress.

 How does castration affect beef product?

-Have you ever tasted beef from an 18 month old steer, compared to an older bull?
+Have you ever tasted beef from an 18-month-old steer, compared to an older bull?
 There is a difference in flavor, texture, fat composition, and overall palatability.
 Lower levels of testosterone lead to higher quality grades and more consistent tenderness and marbling in beef.
-Consumers have chosen the flavor of the steer beef over bull beef with their spending dollar.
+Consumers have chosen the flavor of steer beef over bull beef with their dollars.
 Castrating early decreases the number of “dark cutters” due to high muscle pH.

 Sure we could do that.
-Intact males tend to be more aggressive cattle and there is less control of breeding programs and seasons, a less consistent beef product, and no calf fry gourmet dishes.
+Intact males tend to be more aggressive cattle and there is less control of breeding programs and seasons and a less consistent beef product.

-When it comes down to it we castrate calves because, compared to bulls, steers bring more at market, have higher post-weaning performance, and can’t breed their sisters during the grazing program after weaning.
+When it comes down to it we castrate cattle because, compared to bulls, steers bring more at the market, have higher post-weaning performance (read: improved sustainability), and can’t breed their sisters during the grazing program after weaning.
 We want our heifers to be able to mature without the stress of any early pregnancy and castrate early because we care about the stress and immune system of our cattle.